ROTARY CLUB OF CHESTER - LE - STREET

 |Alex J. Nelson, BA, MBA,

 MTS, FCILT, FRGS.
-Club Membership Officer.
+Chair of Club International Committee.

 He is Stationmaster of Britain's busiest independent railway station in the town of Chester-le-Street, Co Durham.
 The station lies on the East Coast Main Line between London and Edinburgh, and employs five staff booking journeys throughout the United Kingdom.
 It was unstaffed, derelict and unloved until Alex, after a career in the bus and coach industry and an entrepreneur in group travel, opened the station in 1999.